-However, it was in 2015 that the team got the most value from its draft picks.
-Picking Connor McDavid first overall will do that.
-But it was in rounds four and later where the Oilers’ picks rang off the crossbar bar-down like a Shinto bell resonating on New Year’s Eve.
+However, in 2015 the team got some of the most value from its draft picks.
+While picking Connor McDavid first overall will skew these results some, it was in rounds four and later where the Oilers’ picks rang off the crossbar bar-down like a Shinto bell resonating on New Year’s Eve.
 That’s where the real value to teams lies, and why teams like the Tampa Bay Lightning are so successful.

 Rounds 1, 2 and 3

-Picking McDavid in Round 1 of 2015 is probably enough on its own to call this the best draft the Oilers have ever had.
-To date, he has scored 469 points in 351 games, and has already won Art Ross, Hart and Ted Lyndsay Awards, with more sure to come.
+Picking Connor McDavid in first overall in 2015 is probably enough on its own to call this one of the best draft classes the Oilers have ever had.
+To date, he has scored more than 600 points, and has already won the Art Ross trophy three times, the Hart twice, and Ted Lyndsay Award three times.

 Yes, picking McDavid first overall was the obvious consensus choice, but so was Nail Yakupov in 2012 and we all know how that turned out.
 First-overall draft choices can and do go wrong.
 Oilers scouts reportedly voted 9-2 multiple times in internal meetings to pick Ryan Murray over Yakupov but somehow, “The Edmonton Oilers are so proud to select, from the Sarnia Sting, Nail Yakupov,” were the words that came out of Oilers general manager Steve Tambellini’s mouth that day.

 In 2012, the Oilers got it wrong.
 In 2015, they got it right.
 Very right.
 They had to.
 They had already traded away their picks in rounds two and three to other teams.